thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 > As starting defaults we choose `7 of 10 of 15`: 7 signatures required per bridge, quorum size of 10, with 15 cycled through the quorum.

+For the MVP we will adhere to 1) and 4), and relax 2) and 3).

 ## Overview
-The Bifrost MVP will add functionality to THORChain that allows the movement of Ether and ERC20 from Ethereum to THORChain and back, where they are represented as ERC20 tokens.
-For now it will not support movement of RUNE or THORChain native tokens to Ethereum.
+The unidirectional MVP will add functionality to Cosmos that allows the movement of Ether to Cosmos, where they are represented as cETH tokens.
+For now it will not support the movement of ATOM or Cosmos native tokens to Ethereum, or of ERC20 tokens to Cosmos.

 The MVP is split into five components:
- - the Ethereum smart contract for sending tokens into the Bifrost from Ethereum `ethBridge`
+ - the Ethereum smart contract for sending tokens into the bridge from Ethereum `ethBridge`
- - the current THORChain Full Node and Validator `thorchaind`, with additional bifrost `tcBifrost` and oracle modules `tcOracle`
+ - the current Cosmos Full Node and Validator `cosmosd`, with additional bridge `cBridge` and oracle modules `cOracle`
- - a signer process, that detects Bifrost requests to send to Ethereum, and signs them appropriately for Ethereum `tcSigner`
+ - a signer process, that detects bridge requests to send to Ethereum, and signs them appropriately for Ethereum `tcSigner`
- - a relayer process, that detects transactions to relay between THORChain and Ethereum `tcRelayer`
+ - a relayer process, that detects transactions to relay between Cosmos and Ethereum `cRelayer`
- - a datastore containing the registry and configuration for bridges `tcBridgeRegistry`
+ - a datastore containing the registry and configuration for bridges `cBridgeRegistry`

-Each validator should run the relayer and signer process along with their THORChain process, which will watch both THORChain (through a local endpoint/socket) and Ethereum to trigger relaying.
-Validators can elect to run full or remote nodes (such as through infura) and is a optimisation decision only.
+Each validator should run the relayer and signer process along with their Cosmos process, which will watch both Cosmos (through a local endpoint/socket) and Ethereum to trigger relaying.
+Validators can elect to run full or remote nodes (such as through Infura); this makes no difference for the bridge and is purely an optimization decision on the part of individual validators.

 ### Prerequisites